 Maintaining physical distancing in the school environment is recommended as one of the key control measures to minimize the risk of the introduction and spread of COVID-19.
-Further information on how physical distancing can be used in the school environment is found at Section 5.4 below including a link to the suite of illustrative primary classroom layouts (including special classes).
+Further information on how physical distancing can be used in the school environment is found at Section 5.4 below including a link to the "Framework to maintain Physical Distancing in the Classroom in Post Primary Schools with a full return of all students for the 2020/21 School Year.

-Schools should reconfigure classrooms and other areas as necessary to support physical distancing in line with the guidance in advance of school reopening.
+Schools are required to reconfigure classrooms and other areas to support physical distancing in line with the guidance in advance of school reopening.